chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble-VOF/rising-bubble-VOF.rst

 .. warning::
-    Make sure to compile lethe in `Release` mode and run in parallel using mpirun
+    Make sure to compile lethe in `Release` mode and run in parallel using mpirun.
+This simulation takes :math:`\approx` 20 mins on 8 processes.